BuildForSDGCohort2/Team-51X-Backend/README.md

-# Afya Back-End for Team-51X
+# Afya Backend version for Team-51X

 ## What is Afya?
 Afya is a Computerized Medical Record, a digital health record that stores and secures your health information: treatments, test results, allergies...